 Radon is a colorless, odorless, and tasteless gas.
 It's the decay product of radium, a radioactive element found in rocks and soil.

 According to the Surgeon General, radon is the second leading cause of lung cancer (after smoking) in the United States today.

-Radon emanates from rocks and soils.
-It tends to concentrate in enclosed spaces, such as underground mines or houses.
+Radon can be found all over the U.S. and tends to concentrate in enclosed spaces, such as underground mines or houses.